mpancha/Devops-Project/README.md

 In this milestone we created a build server which is capable of building the target project.

 #### Build server setup
-We are using AWS EC2 to set up our virtual server instance.
-We booted up a Ubuntu 14.04 Server.
-On this server, Jenkins runs in the container (docker).
+We are using AWS EC2 to set up our virtual server.
+We booted up a Ubuntu 14.04 Server for running Jenkins container (docker)

 #### Tasks